tqnhu4/AI/Projects/4.Voice-to-Textwith-Sentiment-Analysis/README.md

   * **AI API Integration**: Working with external AI services like OpenAI Whisper.
   * **Multimedia Application**: Combining audio and text to create a useful solution.
   * **Web/Application Development Skills**: If you build a user interface, you'll demonstrate your ability to create a complete application.

-This project is an excellent way to showcase your capabilities in AI and software development.
-If you need to delve deeper into any specific part (e.g., how to record directly from the browser using JavaScript, or deploying to the cloud), let me know\!